 Digital Preservation of at-risk records at the Tuol Sleng Genocide Museum in Cambodia

-Additionally, DDD trained the Tuol Sleng museum staff in preservation, digitization, and indexing techniques to continue preserving the collection as needed.
+Additionally, Brechin trained the Tuol Sleng museum staff in preservation, digitization, and indexing techniques to continue preserving the collection as needed.
 Currently, DDD associates are building the website to host and disseminate the educational resources to thousands of online visitors.